Fiserv/exchange/docs/getting-started/getting-started-maintenance.md

 ## What is Merchant Maintenance?

-When using exchange, you may want to update sub-merchant data or pricing after it has been boarded.
+When using Exchange, you may want to update sub-merchant data or pricing after it has been boarded.
 In order to do this, a maintenance case must be created.

 ## General Maintenance process